glorpen/GlorpenQueueBundle/README.rst

 GlorpenQueueBundle
 ------------------

 Bundle for offloading work to server side.
+Can add service tasks to queue for later execution.

+Queue runs can safely overlap since tasks are locked upon acquiring by runner.

 For forking and other funnies: